A CURATED PORTAL FOR HELPING PEOPLE TO LOVE ONE ANOTHER, NO EXCEPTIONS.

 “More people are waking up to the power of love and care as the solution to our personal and societal challenges.
 Love is a transformational intelligence that raises our vibrations to draw in new solutions we haven’t thought of yet with multiple benefits.
 The need for love has been philosophized for eons—now is the time for us to bring it to the street, practice more love and kindness in our interactions, and reap the practical and proven benefits.”
 Doc Childre, Founder of The HeartMath Institute

-Most of us experience an object oriented love, toward someone or something.
-The love I refer to is a love that comes from or through us, and is not object directed, but emanates in a "in love with the world, everyone and everything in it."
+Most of us experience an object-oriented love, toward someone or something.
+The love I refer to is a love that comes from or through us, and is not object-directed, but reflects a sense of "being in love with the world, everyone and everything in it."
 So, love more is the invitation to stop limiting our love to those in our own family, tribe, those like us, those we know, and open ourselves to a love that knows no limits or bounds.
 Unknown to most of us, there are people who have been or are in love with the world and all those in it.
 For most of us, experiences of this unconditional love are fleeting and rare.
 For some, it is a lifestyle.

 Although love has not been elevated to the status of "the hard problem" in science as "consciousness" has attained, yet the full story of love, and the part that the heart plays has yet to be unveiled in the greater scientific arena.
 Love seems to fall more into the domain of mystics, poets, writers, and theologians who describe it in many ways.
 After all is said and done, it appears all we are left with are metaphors of something so indescribably delicious that it baffles our imaginations even to begin to define it in a cosmic context.